thejupitergroup/WebCut/README.md

 This project couldn't have been done without the excellent work of Bram Wasti and their projects 'mebm' and 'jott'.

-To get the source code for Bram Wasti's 'mebm', visit [the Github repository](https://github.com/bwasti/mebm/).
+To get the source code for Bram Wasti's 'mebm', visit [the GitHub repository](https://github.com/bwasti/mebm/).

 ## Images and Videos